Adamko23/rs-crypto-com-exchange/README.md

 # rs-crypto-com-exchange
-This is an unofficial websocket library for the crypto com exchange websocket api https://exchange-docs.crypto.com/spot/index.html#websocket-root-endpoints
+This is an unofficial websocket library for the crypto com exchange websocket api https://exchange-docs.crypto.com/exchange/v1/rest-ws/index.html
-Library doc is available at https://docs.rs/crypto-com-exchange/latest/crypto_com_exchange/

-Basically, there two kind of clients: `MarketClient` and `UserClient`.
-The `MarketClient` is used to get global market information for example for monitoring.
-The `UserClient` needs authentication and it is used for create orders, check balance and all things related to the user.

-This is an example of `MarketClient`
 ```rust
 use crypto_com_exchange::{CryptoClient, CryptoError, SubscribeResult};
 use log::debug;